 How do I know when custard is thick enough?

 It can take 5-10 minutes for custard cooked on a stove top to thicken, but don’t be tempted to speed it up by increasing the temperature, nor to stop stirring, or you may end up with scrambled eggs.
-If you have a digital probe thermometer, you’ll see that the custard noticeably thickens around 80°C. That’s when it clearly passes the ‘coats the back of the wooden spoon’ test.
+If you have a probe thermometer, you’ll see that the custard noticeably thickens around 80°C. That’s when it clearly passes the ‘coats the back of the wooden spoon’ test.
 Stir it for a further minute or so then remove from the heat as, after this point, it won’t thicken any further.

 Subscribe To My Newsletter & Get A Free Online Italian Cooking Class (RRP $39)